mrjohannchang/dotfiles/README.md

            }
        ```

-    7. Config the terminal to use the font "Hack NF" and set your prefered text color scheme in Profiles > MSYS2 MinGW-w64 Zsh.
+    7. Config the terminal to use Monaspace Nerd Font and set your prefered text color scheme in Profiles > MSYS2 MinGW-w64 Zsh.

-13. Pre-installation
+12. Pre-installation

     1. Open an **elevated** (Run as administrator) **PowerShell** session and execute the following command.
 So that you can use `fsutil` in the later process.
 After the execution, you may need to restart your computer.